SQL Server Monitoring – Database size

 Model

-The model for the report uses the fact [Database size] and the dimensions [Date] and [Database file].
+The model for the report uses the facts [Allocation units], [Database size], [Disk size] and [VLF size], and the dimensions [Date], [Database file], [Disk], [File group] and [Index].

 Configuration

-The feature accept the parameter @Databases and the syntax is the same that is used in the SQL Server Index and Statistics Management solution made by Ola Hallengren.
+The feature is part of the Capacity service, which also includes Partitioned indexes and Table size, and the Capacity service accept the parameter @Databases and the syntax is the same that is used in the SQL Server Index and Statistics Management solution made by Ola Hallengren.

-The default parameter for the feature is “@Databases = ‘USER_DATABASES, msdb'”
+The default parameter for the feature is “@Databases = ‘USER_DATABASES, msdb, tempdb'”

 ValueDescription